realmbgl/kudo-tutorial/unit4/README.md

 ## unit 4: custom plans

-This unit builds on `unit 2` showcasing custom backup and restore plan using `elasticsearch` [snapshot and restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html).
+This unit builds on `unit 2` showcasing custom backup and restore plans using `elasticsearch` [snapshot and restore](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-snapshots.html).
 There are various repository plugins for elasticsearch snapshot restore, in this unit we are using the [repository-s3 plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/7.0/repository-s3.html).
-The unit requires that a `MinIO` (an S3 compatible store) instance is running in the kubernetes cluster with the folling DNS name `minio-kubeaddons.kubeaddons`.
+The unit requires that a `MinIO` (an S3 compatible store) instance is running in the kubernetes cluster with the following DNS name `minio-kubeaddons.kubeaddons`.

 The YAML files of the framework are the following.